 Finally, an empirical test of whether overconfidence may transmit socially is important because, although a variety of traits, behaviors, and mannerisms can transmit between individuals, not everything does.
-Furthermore, it is even possible that exposure to others' (over)confidence may actually suppress (rather than increase) confidence.
+In fact, exposure to others' (over)confidence may even suppress (rather than increase) confidence.
 This possibility, which is antithetical to the overconfidence transmission hypothesis, derives from the concept of dominance complementarity (for a review, see Horowitz et al., 2006).
 This complementarity principle proposes that displays of assertiveness and dominance, to which confident assessments are linked (Gough et al., 1951; Wiggins, 1979), evoke an opposite, reciprocal behavioral pattern characterized by submissiveness and deference.
-These complementarity effects, which have been empirically documented across a wide range of contexts and domains (Markey et al., 2003; Thomsen et al., 2011; Tiedens et al., 2007; Tiedens & Fragale, 2003; Zitek & Tiedens, 2012), may provide coordination benefits by reducing costly conflict over relative dominance ranking (Tiedens & Fragale, 2003).
+These complementarity effects, which have been empirically documented across a wide range of contexts and domains (Markey, Funder, & Ozer, 2003; Thomsen, Frankenhuis, Ingold-Smith, & Carey, 2011; Tiedens & Fragale, 2003; Tiedens, Unzueta, & Young, 2007; Zitek & Tiedens, 2012), may provide coordination benefits by reducing costly conflict over relative dominance ranking (Tiedens & Fragale, 2003).
 Accordingly, this pattern raises the possibility that not only (over)confident beliefs resist transmission, but that observing expressions of confidence may give rise to less confidence, and encourage associated cognitive states such as modesty and submissiveness (Tiedens & Jimenez, 2003).
-Given this logically plausible alternative account, in the present research we aim to consider both possibilities and test whether overconfidence foments social transmission or complementarity (for an expanded discussion on dominance complementarity, see Supplemental Materials).
+Given this logically plausible alternative account, in the present research we aim to consider both possibilities and test whether overconfidence foments social transmission or complementarity (for an expanded discussion on dominance complementarity, see the online supplemental materials).